Student well-being is priority No. 1 at the School of Medicine. A host of resources are available to meet your needs.

 Jury duty service

 If you register to vote in the City of St. Louis, you may eventually be called up for jury duty service here or sometimes in your home town.
 Our office provides a letter requesting a jury duty deferment as the City of St. Louis does not accept a letter requesting an excuse.
 The City of St. Louis will defer jury duty service for up to 12 months.
 They send a post card asking the student to provide three dates when they can serve with the 12-month time period.
 Please be sure to put dates when you can serve as the city is not accepting a second deferral notice from our office.
 If you are able to serve, it may be in your best interest to go ahead and do so rather than delay it into third year or fourth year when you will have little to no time available due to clerkships or residency interviews.
-Please bring the jury duty notice to Chris Mossinghoff in Becker Suite 220.
-You will receive an email when the deferment letter is ready for pick up.
+Please email MDStudentLife@wustl.edu with your assigned juror number to receive a deferment letter.
+If it is an out of state jury duty, please also send information on where to address the letter (name, address, city, state, etc.).